Nondivergence form degenerate linear parabolic equations on the upper half space: Introduction and main results

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{sec:2}, we introduce various function spaces, assumptions, and then state our main results.
-The filtration of partitions, a quasi-metric, the weighted mixed-norm Fefferman-Stein theorem and Hardy-Littlewood theorem are recalled in Section \ref{Feffer}.
+The filtration of partitions, a quasi-metric, the weighted mixed-norm Fefferman-Stein theorem and Hardy-Littlewood theorem are recalled in Section \ref{preli}.
+A weighted parabolic embedding result is also proved in this section.
 Then, in Section \ref{sec:3}, we consider \eqref{eq:main} in the case when the coefficients in \eqref{eq:main} only depend on the $x_d$ variable.
 A special version of Theorem \ref{main-thrm}, Theorem \ref{thm:xd}, will be stated and proved in this section.
 The proofs of Theorem \ref{main-thrm} and Corollary \ref{cor1} are given in Section \ref{sec:4}.
 Finally, we study the degenerate viscous Hamilton-Jacobi equation \eqref{eq:HJ-intro} in Section \ref{sec:5}.